IsaacThomas245/IsaacThomas245/README.md

 ### Hi there 👋

+### I am a student at UT Austin studying Computer Science.
+I am seeking a challenging internship position in the software engineering field where I can utilize my full-stack development skills to contribute to the company's success and broaden my experience.
+I am located in Austin, TX, and am open to relocating for work.
 <!--
 **IsaacThomas245/IsaacThomas245** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.